ederoyd46/osmimport-go/README.md

 docker pull ederoyd46/osmimport
 ```

-Run an import, assumes you have a container called mongo, and have downloaded the england data from OSM in protocol buffer format
+Run an import, assumes you have a container called db, and have downloaded the england data from OSM in protocol buffer format

 ```
 docker run -d --name mongo -p 27017:27017 -v $(pwd)/data:/data/db mongo